HannahStarcevich/HannahStarcevich/README.md

 ### Hi there 👋

 ### Nice to meet you!
-I am currently seeking a role as a web developer at a company where I can learn, grow, and continue to master the craft.
+I am currently seeking a role as a web developer at a company where collaborate with motivated team members and strive to impact the organization's goals.

-I am a Full Stack Web Developer with a previous career as a project management consultant at Microsoft.
+I am a Full Stack Web Developer with a previous career as a Project Management Consultant at Microsoft.

 I am known by clients and peers for my sharp attention to detail, big picture planning skills and motivation to deliver high quality work.
-Excellent communication and presentation skills developed from consulting diverse audiences, including C-Level executives, as well as teaching English throughout Latin America.
+Excellent communication and presentation skills developed from consulting diverse audiences and teaching English throughout Latin America.

+Technical Skills:
+* HTML5, GIT, GitHub, Terminal, CSS3, Bootstrap
-Technical Skills: HTML5, CSS3, Bootstrap, JavaScript, jQuery, Node.Js., AJAX, APIs, JSON, React.js, React, React Hooks, MySQL, GIT, GitHub, Terminal, agile methodology, computer science and more.
+* JavaScript, jQuery, Node.Js., AJAX, APIs, JSON
+* React.js, React, React Hooks, MySQL
+* Agile methodology, computer science and more

 You can reach me via email: Starcevichh@gmail.com
 My Portfolio: https://hannahstarcevich.github.io/Responsive-Portfolio-HS-H2/